 PILOT Leaders must be registered undergraduate or graduate students at Johns Hopkins University.

-Leaders facilitate weekly group problem solving sessions for groups of 6-10 students.
-The two hour sessions are scheduled on Sunday afternoon and evening and on Monday – Thursday evenings.
-Leaders also attend a mandatory two hour leader meeting weekly to work through the PILOT problem set with the other Leaders supporting the course.
+Leaders facilitate weekly group problem solving sessions for groups of 6-11 students.
+The two hour sessions are scheduled Monday – Thursday evenings.
+Leaders also attend a mandatory two hour leader meeting on Sunday afternoons to work through the PILOT problem set with the other leaders who are supporting the course.
 Once a PILOT assignment is given, the leader must commit to leading his or her group(s) for the duration of the semester.

 All leaders must attend the initial training session before receiving their assignments.
-Additionally, leaders must be able to commit to a monthly meeting from 7:30 – 9:30 pm scheduled on Thursday evenings for continued training.
+Additionally, leaders must be able to commit to a monthly continued training that is offered twice a month at two different times/days.

-Finally, Leaders are required to maintain current attendance records and to communicate regularly and in a timely manner with the Core Leadership, their assigned course facilitator, and Ariane Kelly.
+Finally, Leaders are required to maintain current attendance records and to communicate regularly and in a timely manner with the Core Leadership, their assigned course facilitator, and the PILOT Learning Director.

-To be eligible, a student must also have a cumulative GPA of 3.0 or higher and have earned a “B+” in the specific JHU course being tutored.
-Students with AP credit who have taken a higher level course and earned at least a “B+” are also eligible.
+To be eligible, a student must also have a cumulative GPA of 3.0 or higher and have earned a “A-”in the specific JHU course being tutored.
+Students with AP credit who have taken a higher level course and earned at least a “A-” are also eligible.
 (Exceptions may be possible on a case-by-case basis).

 How to Apply

-If you believe you meet the above criteria and want to join the PILOT Learning program as a PILOT Leader, we will be accepting applications for Fall 2014 PILOT leader positions until 9:00am on Monday, March 9, 2015.
-To apply, complete the application and email it to Kate.Hardwicke@jhu.edu.
+If you believe you meet the above criteria and want to join the PILOT Learning program as a PILOT Leader, we will be accepting applications for Spring 2016 PILOT leader positions TBD.
+To apply, complete the PILOT-Leader-Application_Fall-20151 and email it to firstname.lastname@example.org.

 We expect to receive many applications.
 Criteria for consideration include: course performance, tutoring and mentoring experience, quality of essay responses, ability to meet deadlines, and schedule availability.

-If your application is selected, you will be invited to observe a PILOT Learning session where you will be focused on how the Leader is working rather than on the specific course material and problems being solved.
+If your application is selected, you will be invited to observe a PILOT Learning session where you will be focused on how the leader is working rather than on the specific course material and problems being solved.
 You will follow up this experience with an informative conversation that could be considered a two-way interview with current PILOT Leaders.
-Finally you will be invited to interview with Dr. Laura Foster.
+Finally you will be invited to interview with Ariane Kelly.